infonomic/uikit/packages/uikit/README.md

 It just doesn't belong in UI kits and libraries.

+## Rationale

+In addition to our thoughts above, this kit is built around the philosophy of adopting or 'folding in' best-in-class components, like the ones in well-known 'à la carte' headless component libraries such as [Base UI](https://base-ui.com/), [Radix UI](https://www.radix-ui.com/), and [React Aria](https://react-spectrum.adobe.com/react-aria/index.html) as well as individually well-known components such as [React Day Picker](https://github.com/gpbl/react-day-picker) and more.

+Having lived through a full generation of 'all-in-one' and difficult to override themed UI kits like Bootstrap and Material UI, the trend towards composable headless (unstyled) component libraries is a welcome one - and one that forms the basis of this kit.

+Many of the current components are built on Radix UI.
+The great thing about wrapping these components in a client-consumable interface and library, is that in theory at least, the consumer of our kit's components won't have to worry about implementation details, or migration from Radix UI to Base UI or other.
+The 'contract' and core styling semantics will never change.

 ## Design Goals

-TODO: Rationale behind adopting and 'folding in' best-in-class components, like the ones in well-known 'à la carte' component libraries such as [Base UI](https://base-ui.com/), [Radix](https://www.radix-ui.com/), and others.

-We built this with the following goals in mind:
+We built this with the following design goals in mind:

 1. We'd like a structure and style system that will work with any component framework - [Astro](https://astro.build/), [React](https://react.dev/), [Vue.js](https://vuejs.org/), [Solid](https://www.solidjs.com/), [Svelte](https://svelte.dev/) etc.
 2. We'd like to be able to easily target various front-end meta frameworks, from [Astro](https://astro.build/), to [Next.js](https://nextjs.org/) to [React Router v7](https://reactrouter.com/) (formerly Remix) - and even plain old HTML/CSS.